LIMINAL: Exploring The Frontiers of LLM Decode Performance: Modeling

 \section{Modeling}

-To create a generalizable performance model, we abstract away the specific architectural details of different chip platforms, focusing instead on their fundamental performance characteristics.
-This allows us to analyze a wide range of system and chip configurations, including GPUs, TPUs, custom ASICs, and hypothetical future architectures, using a unified framework.
-In this section we first provide some background and then describe the analytical model and it's limitations.
+To create a generalizable performance model, we abstract the architectural details of chip platforms, focusing instead on their fundamental performance characteristics.
+This abstraction enables us to analyze a wide range of system and chip configurations, including GPUs, TPUs, custom ASICs, and hypothetical future architectures, using a unified framework.
+In this section we first provide some background and then describe the Liminal model and its limitations.